Why use a car train?

-- reservations usually aren’t required, but check in advance whether this holds true for your route as well;
+- Reservations usually aren’t required, but check if this is true for your route.

-- when on the train, put your car into 1st gear or in the ‘park’ mode, apply the handbrake and turn off our motor;
+- When on the train, put your car into 1st gear or in the ‘park’ mode, apply the handbrake and turn off the engine.

-- during the entire ride, it’s absolutely forbidden to leave your car (unless the train has come to a stop and an emergency occurs).
+- During the entire ride, it’s forbidden to leave your car (except in case of an emergency).
 It would be extremely dangerous to be out on the narrow platform of a speeding train.
-Also, don’t ever throw cigarettes or any other objects out of the window.
+Don’t ever throw cigarettes or other objects out of the window.

 Car trains in Switzerland

-- Vereina car train from Selfranga (Klosters) to Saglians (Lower Engadine).
+- Vereina car train between Selfranga (Klosters) and Sagliains (Lower Engadine).
 Reservations are not necessary.
 An alternative is the Flüela Pass road.

-- Furka car train from Oberwald (Valais) to Realp (near Andermatt).
+- Furka car train between Oberwald (Valais) and Realp (near Andermatt).
+You only need reservations if you're driving a vehicle heavier than 3,5 tonnes.
 An alternative is the Furka Pass road.

-- Oberalp car train from Andermatt to Sedrun (Graubünden).
+- Oberalp car train between Andermatt and Sedrun (Graubünden).
+Advance booking is required for this train.
 An alternative is the Oberalp Pass road.

-- Car train from Kandersteg (Bernese Oberland) to Iselle (Italy).
+- Car train between Kandersteg (Bernese Oberland) and Iselle (Italy).
+Reservations are optional.
 There is no alternative road.

-- Car train from Brig (Valais) to Iselle (Italy).
+- Car train between Brig (Valais) and Iselle (Italy).
+Reservations aren't possible.
 An alternative is the Simplon Pass road.